 The senior partner of the firm, Edward Gottesman, began practicing law in the New York office of Coudert Brothers, an international firm founded in 1853.
 He joined the London office of that firm in 1962.
 In 1970, he founded this firm, then known as Gottesman & Partners, which was one of the first independent United States law firms in the United Kingdom.

-Edward received a B.A. degree from the University of Chicago and an LL.B from Yale Law School.
+Ed received a B.A. degree from the University of Chicago in 1954 and an LL.B from Yale Law School in 1957.
 His e-mail address is: email@example.com